 10 “You shall draw a line for your eastern border from Hazar-enan to Shepham.
 11 And the border shall go down from Shepham to Riblah on the east side of Ain.
 And the border shall go down and reach to the shoulder of the Sea of Chinnereth on the east.
 12 And the border shall go down to the Jordan, and its limit shall be at the Salt Sea.
 This shall be your land as defined by its borders all around.”

-13 Moses commanded the people of Israel, saying, “This is the land that you shall inherit by lot, which the Lord has commanded to give to the nine tribes and to the half-tribe.
+13 Moses commanded the people of Israel, saying, “This is the land that you shall inherit by lot, which the LORD has commanded to give to the nine tribes and to the half-tribe.
 14 For the tribe of the people of Reuben by fathers' houses and the tribe of the people of Gad by their fathers' houses have received their inheritance, and also the half-tribe of Manasseh.
 15 The two tribes and the half-tribe have received their inheritance beyond the Jordan east of Jericho, toward the sunrise.”

-16 The Lord spoke to Moses, saying, 17 “These are the names of the men who shall divide the land to you for inheritance: Eleazar the priest and Joshua the son of Nun.
+16 The LORD spoke to Moses, saying, 17 “These are the names of the men who shall divide the land to you for inheritance: Eleazar the priest and Joshua the son of Nun.
 18 You shall take one chief from every tribe to divide the land for inheritance.
 19 These are the names of the men: Of the tribe of Judah, Caleb the son of Jephunneh.
 20 Of the tribe of the people of Simeon, Shemuel the son of Ammihud.
 21 Of the tribe of Benjamin, Elidad the son of Chislon.
 22 Of the tribe of the people of Dan a chief, Bukki the son of Jogli.
 23 Of the people of Joseph: of the tribe of the people of Manasseh a chief, Hanniel the son of Ephod.
 24 And of the tribe of the people of Ephraim a chief, Kemuel the son of Shiphtan.
 25 Of the tribe of the people of Zebulun a chief, Elizaphan the son of Parnach.
 26 Of the tribe of the people of Issachar a chief, Paltiel the son of Azzan.
 27 And of the tribe of the people of Asher a chief, Ahihud the son of Shelomi.
-28 Of the tribe of the people of Naphtali a chief, Pedahel the son of Ammihud.
-29 These are the men whom the Lord commanded to divide the inheritance for the people of Israel in the land of Canaan.”
+28 Of the tribe of the people of Naphtali a chief, Pedahel the son of Ammihud.”
+29 These are the men whom the LORD commanded to divide the inheritance for the people of Israel in the land of Canaan.

-35:1 The Lord spoke to Moses in the plains of Moab by the Jordan at Jericho, saying, 2 “Command the people of Israel to give to the Levites some of the inheritance of their possession as cities for them to dwell in.
+35:1 The LORD spoke to Moses in the plains of Moab by the Jordan at Jericho, saying, 2 “Command the people of Israel to give to the Levites some of the inheritance of their possession as cities for them to dwell in.
 And you shall give to the Levites pasturelands around the cities.
 3 The cities shall be theirs to dwell in, and their pasturelands shall be for their cattle and for their livestock and for all their beasts.
-4 The pasturelands of the cities, which you shall give to the Levites, shall reach from the wall of the city outward a thousand cubits all around.
+4 The pasturelands of the cities, which you shall give to the Levites, shall reach from the wall of the city outward a thousand cubits5 all around.
 5 And you shall measure, outside the city, on the east side two thousand cubits, and on the south side two thousand cubits, and on the west side two thousand cubits, and on the north side two thousand cubits, the city being in the middle.
 This shall belong to them as pastureland for their cities.

 6 “The cities that you give to the Levites shall be the six cities of refuge, where you shall permit the manslayer to flee, and in addition to them you shall give forty-two cities.
 7 All the cities that you give to the Levites shall be forty-eight, with their pasturelands.
 8 And as for the cities that you shall give from the possession of the people of Israel, from the larger tribes you shall take many, and from the smaller tribes you shall take few; each, in proportion to the inheritance that it inherits, shall give of its cities to the Levites.”

-9 And the Lord spoke to Moses, saying, 10 “Speak to the people of Israel and say to them, When you cross the Jordan into the land of Canaan, 11 then you shall select cities to be cities of refuge for you, that the manslayer who kills any person without intent may flee there.
+9 And the LORD spoke to Moses, saying, 10 “Speak to the people of Israel and say to them, When you cross the Jordan into the land of Canaan, 11 then you shall select cities to be cities of refuge for you, that the manslayer who kills any person without intent may flee there.
 12 The cities shall be for you a refuge from the avenger, that the manslayer may not die until he stands before the congregation for judgment.
 13 And the cities that you give shall be your six cities of refuge.
 14 You shall give three cities beyond the Jordan, and three cities in the land of Canaan, to be cities of refuge.
 15 These six cities shall be for refuge for the people of Israel, and for the stranger and for the sojourner among them, that anyone who kills any person without intent may flee there.

 16 “But if he struck him down with an iron object, so that he died, he is a murderer.
 The murderer shall be put to death.
 17 And if he struck him down with a stone tool that could cause death, and he died, he is a murderer.
 The murderer shall be put to death.
 18 Or if he struck him down with a wooden tool that could cause death, and he died, he is a murderer.
 The murderer shall be put to death.
 19 The avenger of blood shall himself put the murderer to death; when he meets him, he shall put him to death.
 20 And if he pushed him out of hatred or hurled something at him, lying in wait, so that he died, 21 or in enmity struck him down with his hand, so that he died, then he who struck the blow shall be put to death.
 He is a murderer.
 The avenger of blood shall put the murderer to death when he meets him.